-Sadly I will say that I wasn’t a fan of the milkshakes; despite the decidedly anticipation.
+Unfortunately I wasn’t a fan of Sugar Buns milkshakes; despite the decidedly anticipation.
 Seeing copious tables enjoying a glass or two, the sheer intensity and creativity behind such creations was seriously alluring.
-My brunching companion, Elizabeth and myself ordered one each, the “mega shake’ kind, a strawberries and cream and salted caramel.
-As I mentioned earlier, I’m not their greatest cheerleader purely because they tasted more on the milky side rather than something artificial.
-Which seemingly is ideal for a milkshake, but I am a person who doesn’t like milk period.
-And yes I know how ridiculous that sounds, but the frivolity and novelty of it all was well worth the experience.
-Plus the ice cream, fresh fruit and classic shortbread biscuits that adorn the top are more than palatable for this uber fussy eater.
+My brunching companion and myself ordered a milkshake each, the “mega shake’ kind of strawberries and cream and the other salted caramel.
+As I mentioned earlier, I didn’t find it palatable purely because the milkshake tasted more on the milky side rather than something artificial.
+Which seemingly is ideal for a milkshake, but I am a person with a serious dislike of milk.
+Yes, I know how absurd that sounds.
+But the frivolity and novelty of it all was well worth the experience.
+Plus the ice cream, fresh fruit and iconic shortbread biscuits that adorn the top are more than satisfactory for this uber fussy consumer.

-And if those innovative milkshakes seem too grandiose to tackle, don’t fret because they also come in smaller, more manageable sizes.
+If those innovative milkshakes seem too grandiose to tackle, don’t fret because they are available in smaller, more manageable sizes.
 The same pomp and palaver, just half in stature.
-There’s also a vast breakfast and lunch menu to browse, as well as vivid and tempting cake display to peruse.
+Aside from milkshakes, there is also a vast breakfast and lunch menu to peruse.
+As well as vivid and tempting cake display to admire.
 Being someone incapable resisting a breakfast menu or poached eggs, naturally I gravitated towards the Benedict kind.
 Accompanied with a seriously crispy and hearty hash brown and bacon; this was utterly delectable on a cold Melbourne morn.
-Elizabeth settled for some smashed avocado and eggs on toast.
-Not only was presentation completely on point, the dish itself was inventive and truthfully faultless.
+My eating companion settled for some smashed avocado and eggs on toast.
+Not only was presentation undeniably on point, the dish itself was inventive and truthfully faultless.
 Also incredibly Instagramable.
-Because such things are of high importance these days no?
+Because such things are of high importance these days, no?

 SUGAR BUNS BAKERY CAFE